Praskovia Kovalyova-Zhemchugova: Later life

-At the height of the theatre's flowering in the late 1790s Praskovia became ill, possibly with consumption (tuberculosis), and was forced to retire.
-In late 1796, Nikolai was appointed to the court of Paul I and Praskovia moved with him to St. Petersburg.
+At the height of the theatre's flowering in the late 1790s Praskovia became ill, possibly with tuberculosis, and was forced to retire.
+In late 1796, Nikolai was appointed to the court of Paul I and Praskovia moved with him to Saint Petersburg.

-Although they lived as man and wife, and most people knew of this, Nikolai and Praskovia could not live their relationship openly.
+Although they lived as husband and wife, and most people knew of this, Nikolai and Praskovia could not live their relationship openly.
 It was taboo for an aristocrat like Sheremetev to move about in society with a serf as his social equal, and marriage, especially for a man from the highest noble family, was theoretically out of the question.
 Finally, in 1798 Sheremetev emancipated Praskova and later the entire Kovalyov family from serfdom.
 Understanding that her health would not allow her to return to the stage, he closed the theatre.

 In 1801 Nikolai and Praskovia married in Moscow in the strictest secrecy.
-As part of the arrangements, Nikolai had created a phony genealogy for Praskovia claiming that she was the long-lost descendant of a Polish nobleman by the name of Kovalevskii.
+As part of the arrangements, Nikolai had created a phony genealogy for Praskovia claiming that she was the long-lost descendant of a Polish nobleman by the name of Kovalevsky.
 Around the time of the wedding he sent a forger to Poland with a purse full of money to purchase a patent of nobility from a willing noble family.

 Within months of their wedding Praskovia became pregnant.
 On February 3, 1803, she gave birth to a son, Dmitry.
-However, the burden of her illness plus pregnancy and childbirth was too much for her system and she died on February 23, at the Sheremetev palace in St. Petersburg.
+However, the burden of her illness along with pregnancy and childbirth was too much for her system and she died on February 23, at the Sheremetev palace in Saint Petersburg.
 Just before she died Nikolai informed Emperor Alexander I of his marriage and requested official recognition, which Alexander granted.
 News of the marriage scandalized society and angered Nikolai's family.
 Nikolai's two nephews, the Razumovsky brothers, had planned to inherit their uncle's vast fortune, and upon hearing that they were to lose it all to the son of a serf they contemplated murdering the infant.

 Praskovia was buried in an elaborate ceremony at the Alexander Nevsky Monastery attended by clergy and servants from the Sheremetev household.
-Nikolai was too overcome with grief to attend, and the nobility stayed away to signal its disapproval of Nikolai's marriage.
+Nikolai was too overcome with grief to attend, and the nobility stayed away to signal their disapproval of Nikolai's marriage.

 Nikolai was overwhelmed with grief.
 Ultimately, the only comfort he found was in fulfilling her final wish that he contribute to caring for the poor and the sick.
 In memory of Praskovia, Nikolai built in Moscow on Sukharevskaya square, a large almshouse that tended to the sick, poor, and orphaned up until the revolution of 1917.
-Under the Soviets the almshouse was shut down and replaced by a scientific research institute named after N. Sklifosovsky.
+Under the Soviets the almshouse was shut down and replaced by the Sklifosovsky Institute, a scientific research institute named after N. Sklifosovsky.